-Horses are highly intelligent animals, and as such, when confined too long begin to get a bit stir-crazy.
-A common habit horses develop to ease their boredom and frustration is chewing on their wood stalls or other wood in their enclosures.
+Horses are highly intelligent animals, and as such, when confined too long may get a bit stir-crazy.
+A common habit that horses develop to ease their boredom and frustration is chewing on their wood stalls or other wood in their enclosures.

-Not only does this damage the wood, but it can also create problems for the horse if it digests too many splinters.
+Not only does chewing damage the wood, but it can also create problems for the horse if it ingests too many splinters.
 Enough wood chips in your horse's gut and you could be facing a nasty case of colic.

-There are some medical issues, such as vitamin deficiency, that may compel a horse to chew on wood.
-But most of the time a horse that is chewing on wood is a bored horse.
+There are some medical issues, such as vitamin deficiencies, that may compel a horse to chew wood.
+But most of the time a horse that's chewing on wood is a bored horse.

 Why Do Horses Chew Wood?

-There are a few different reasons why horses chew wood.
-It's worth noting that wood chewing is not found in wild horses, so this is behavior that can be untrained (although it may be more difficult in some cases than others).
+There are a few reasons why horses chew wood.
+It's worth noting that wood chewing isn't found among wild horses, so this is a behavior that can be untrained (although it may be more difficult in some cases than others).

-Horses kept in stalls, small paddocks, secluded from other horses, or fed largely concentrates without enough fodder to keep them chewing over a long time may become bored and chew fences for something to do.
+Horses kept in stalls or paddocks, secluded from other horses, or fed mostly concentrates without enough fodder to keep them chewing over a long period of time may become bored and chew fences for something to do.

-Occasionally, vitamin deficiencies may cause a horse to have pica—a taste for eating strange foodstuffs in an effort to alleviate the deficiency.
-This is not as common but may indicate a serious underlying problem.
+Occasionally, vitamin deficiencies may cause a horse to develop pica—a taste for eating nonedible substances in an effort to alleviate the deficiency.
+This is not as common, but pica may indicate a serious underlying problem.

 Some horses may have learned to gnaw wood from stable or pasture mates.
 Like mischievous kids, they try what the other kids are trying, even if they would never have thought of it on their own—and the habit sticks.
 This is a bit of a trickier situation when it comes time to train the horse out of the wood-chewing behavior, because you may need to involve more than one horse in your efforts.